ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 Answer:
 ```

-In this situation, the task of the LLM becomes far easier: instead of drawing facts from its internal knowledge, which might be lacking, inaccurate, or out-of-date, the model can use the paragraph's content to answer the question, improving the model's performance significantly.
+In this situation, the task of the LLM becomes far easier: instead of drawing facts from its internal knowledge, which might be lacking, inaccurate, or out-of-date, the model only needs to rephrase the paragraph's content to answer the question, improving the model's performance significantly.

 We now have a new problem, though.
 How can we provide the correct snippets of text to the LLM?
 This is where the "retrieval" keyword comes up.

-One of Haystack's primary use cases had been [Extractive Question Answering](https://huggingface.co/tasks/question-answering): a system where a Retriever component searches a Document Store (such as a vector or SQL database) for snippets of text that are the most relevant to a given question.
-It then sends such snippets to a Reader (an extractive model), which highlights the keywords that answer the original question.
+One of Haystack's primary use cases has been [Extractive Question Answering](https://huggingface.co/tasks/question-answering): a system where a Retriever component searches into a Document Store (such as a vector or SQL database) for snippets of text that are the most relevant to a given question.
+It then sends such snippets to a Reader, which highlights the keywords that answer the original question.

 By replacing a Reader model with an LLM, we get a Retrieval Augmented Generation Pipeline.
 Easy!